-D. BUDGET TAGGING AND TRACKING INSTRUCTIONS
+4. BUDGET TAGGING AND TRACKING INSTRUCTIONS

-1. Qualified Wages Processed Through Payroll
+A. Qualified Wages Processed Through Payroll

-Only wages paid through the production's payroll service, musicians' payroll service, or directly by the production company to an individual or her/his loan-out company can be considered Qualified Wages (QW).
-All of the payments listed below are QW, assuming the individual's salary is qualified:
+All of the payments listed below are considered Qualified Wages (QW) when the individual's salary is qualified.
+Only wages paid through the production's payroll service, musicians' payroll service, or directly by the production company to an individual or their loan-out company can be considered wages.

 - Meal Penalties

 - Turnaround violations

 - Salary/overtime

-- Per diem (up to union/quild/state allowances)
+- Per diem (up to union/guild/state allowances)

 - Guild/Union mandated upgrades (e.g., 2nd Camera bump for Script Supervisor, wardrobe for background actors)

 - Mileage allowance

 - Drive-to mileage for qualified labor

 - Box rentals (does not apply to out-of-state crew working in California)

 - Living allowances for qualified labor up to guild or state per diem rates

 - Cell phone allowances or personal rentals

 - Car allowances or personal rentals

-2. Non-Wage Expenditures
+B. Non-Wage Expenditures

-All purchases and rentals are considered non-wage expenditures as is labor paid through a contracted company, such as security guards, police, firefighters and site reps.
+All purchases and rentals are considered non-wage expenditures as is labor paid via a contracted company, such as security guards, police, firefighters and site reps.